Zina R. Carter: Sanitary District of Chicago board of trustees

-In November 1903, an agreement was reached that the board would elect Carter would be voted by the board as its president on December 8, 1903.

-Carter ended his tenure on the board in 1905.
+In November 1903, an agreement was reached that the board would elect Carter would be voted by the Sanity District's board as its president on December 8, 1903.
+He served in this position until December 4, 1905, when his tenure on the board of trustees altogether ended.

+Later career

+Carter was appointed by Mayor Fred A. Busse in May 1907 to the Chicago Civil Service Commission.

 Death

-After a brief illness, Carter died at the age of 75 on April 19, 1922 at Chicago's Columbus hospital.
+After a brief illness, Carter died at the age of 75 on April 19, 1922, at Chicago's Columbus Hospital.
+He was buried at Rosehill Cemetery.